-It’s no secret that I’d have liked a daughter.
-Don’t get me wrong, I love my three boys to bits but, it would have been lovely to have a girl.
-Now I have a daughter in law and on 11 September 2013 we went for a little walk.
+On 11 September 2013 I went for a little walk.
 When I say little, I meant about fourteen and a half miles.
+For once I wasn’t walking alone, I had Sirona with me.
 In my defence, she did know what she was getting into.

 11 September 2013

-At eight thirty I set out towards the White Swan and a meeting with my Daughter in Law.
+At eight thirty I set out towards the White Swan and a meeting with Sirona.
 It was slightly chilly and a beautiful mackerel sky told of a change in the weather.
 Whether this meant for better or worse remained to be seen.
-Whatever nature chose to throw at us we were prepared.
-Taking my motherly duties seriously, I’d texted to remind her to bring spare socks a waterproof coat and hat, snacks and water.
+Whatever nature chose to throw at us we were prepared with spare socks waterproof coats and hats, snacks and water.